johnshlee1/juncture_tutorial/README.md

 With Juncture you can create a single essay or build a full website consisting of multiple visual essays with navigation, site info pages, contact form, logo, and other simple customizations.

 More information can be found on the [Juncture web site](https://juncture-digital.org) and in the online [User guide](https://github.com/JSTOR-Labs/juncture/wiki).

+# Testing how this works.
+Does this just read from the READEME.md file?
+Can I make changes to the styles and scripts?